 LED signs and heat – LED Sign Design Flaws

-Heat kills LED signs slowly, sort of like that analogy you might have heard about the frog in the pot of slowly boiling water.
+Heat Killing your LED signs, sort of like that analogy you might have heard about the frog in the pot of slowly boiling water.
 By the time you notice the telltale signs of heat damage, your sign is likely well past its manufacturer warranty.
 Some of the design flaws that could cost you big include:

 1. Heavy, dark silicone backing on your printed circuit board